sajjad-tintash/TheWeatherApp/README.md

 - To be able to install the build on the iPhone you will be needing Apple Developer provisioning and certifcate.
 You can create your Apple developer account [here](https://developer.apple.com/).
 - You can create build on iOS 13.x or later simulator provided with the XCode 11.x or later.
-- To run the project Navigate to the *Weather* folder on your machine where you cloned it.
-And open the project using *Weather.xcodeproj* file.
+- To run the project Navigate to the *TheWeatherApp* folder on your machine where you cloned it.
+And open the project using *TheWeatherApp.xcodeproj* file.

 ## User Guide to use the app
 - On Launch if app is connected to the internet it automatically fetches forcast for deafult city.